More about the route

 One month before departure

-You will receive a hotel list and voucher
+You will receive a hotel list and final travel documents.

 Upon arrival at the first hotel